shen-lung/react/exercices.md

 Bonus point: simulate that our backend is a server.
 That means that adding, marking as completed, marking as todo and removing a task need to be async.
 To do this every action should take 3 seconds to complete and all the buttons / input text field should be disabled so I cannot do another action at the same time.
 It would be really great if while buttons are disabled, a label appear with the legend "syncing" so we can know something is going on underneath the app

+### TODO list application v3 :white_check_mark:

+To the existing TODO list application add a checkbox to each row and remove the buttons on the row.
+Nw "Complete", "Todo" and "Remove" buttons should appear just once at the bottom of the tasks

+As now we have checkboxes on the row, operation with multiple values must be supported

+### TODO list application v4 :x:

+Add two buttons at the top of the TODO list named "Select All", "Deselect All"

+Bonus: adding a TODO task should be allowed by just hitting "enter"

+### TODO list application v5 :x:

+Use TODO api

 ## Go home feature :white_check_mark:

 In both Calculation and TaskList applications add a "home" button that will send us to `/` (you need to use `goToHome` redux action)